kwaledesign/Coding-Standards/css.md

   differing behavior requires a component-modifier or a sub-component.
 * Selectors must remain context free and un-coupled to HTML.
 Never use HTML elements within css selectors or cascading selectors for multiple components.
 * Avoid CSS ID selectors - blocks must remain non-unique, able to appear multiple times on the page.

-* Block names must be consistent across all programming languages necessary to implement its view and functionality (same block name for CSS and JS)
-* JS - use data-attributes - blocks with similar behavior can be unequivically detected to apply the required dynamic behavior [[2]](README.md#works-cited).

 #### Element
 An entity of a component that extends an object by applying either skin or structure styles.
 Elements extend objects and to build a component.